Labrador Retriever Breed Summary

 In 1892, two Labradors described as ‘liver coloured’ were born at Buccleuch’s kennel, while the first golden Labrador was recorded at Major C J Radclyffe’s kennel in 1899.

 The Labrador Retriever breed was first recognised by the Kennel Club in 1903, and the American Kennel Club in 1917.
 The Labrador Club was founded in 1916.
 As with other gun dog and working breeds, there are differences between those bred for showing and those for working.
-Those bred for showing are selected for their appearance, while working lines are chosen for their abilities, and tend to be a little smaller than their show cousins.
+Those bred for the show ring are selected for their appearance, while working lines are chosen for their abilities, and tend to be a little smaller than their show cousins.